Infinitely Losing My Edge

 I'm losing my edge.

-I'm losing my edge to the kids from Bulgaria and from Accra.
+I'm losing my edge to the kids from Bahrain and from Portland.

 But I was there.